Motherwort

 • Digestive Support: Bitter compounds in the herb stimulate appetite and improve digestion.
 These properties may also ease stomach tension and support healthy gut function.

 • Sleep and Muscle Tension: Some users find relief from tension headaches and mild sleep difficulties.
-The muscle-relaxing properties can ease physical tension throughout the body without causing grogginess.
+The muscle-relaxing properties can ease physical tightness throughout the body without causing grogginess.

 Safety Note: Always consult a healthcare provider before use, especially if pregnant, nursing, or taking medications4.
 Start with small amounts to assess your body’s response.